michaeljarizala/data-discovery-dashboard/README.md

 ### Static Data

 Another folder is`./components/data/` which contains all the static data we should have.
 Here we have the `companies.json` which is our primary mock data for the project.
 We can further enhance the whole app to fetch from a real data source such as an SQLite database, a NoSQL source, or even from a RDB.
 I strongly recommend to use [**Prisma**](https://www.prisma.io/) in this case to take advantage of the power of ORM.

+ ### Lazy Loading

+ Lazy loading is showcase to one of the components called CompanyList.
+Using React lazy and Suspense, this component is loaded only when needed.

 ## Preparation & Installation